marijnh/Eloquent-JavaScript/06_object.md

-When you call the `String` function (which converts a value to a string) on an object, it will call the `toString` method on that object to try to create a meaningful string to return.
+When you call the `String` function (which converts a value to a string) on an object, it will call the `toString` method on that object to try to create a meaningful string from it.
 I mentioned that some of the standard prototypes define their own version of `toString` so they can create a string that contains more useful information than `"[object Object]"`.
 You can also do that yourself.

 ```{includeCode: "top_lines: 3"}
 Rabbit.prototype.toString = function() {